parcelvalue/api/docs/Testing.md

 # Testing

+The project [ParcelValue API Client](https://github.com/parcelvalue/api-client) provides some utilities and examples for the ParcelValue API.

-One way of testing the API could be by installing a web browser extension.
+Another way of testing the API could be by installing a web browser extension.

 Some examples:
 [Restlet Client](https://chrome.google.com/webstore/detail/restlet-client-rest-api-t/aejoelaoggembcahagimdiliamlcdmfm  ) (Google Chrome)